shuttle-hq/shuttle/services/shuttle-tide/README.md

-## Shuttle service integration for the Tide web framework.
+## Shuttle service integration for the Tide web framework

 ### Example